 Am I Responsible for My Spouse’s Tax Debt?

-In the institution of marriage, you vow to come together and “the two shall become one”—traditionally that is.
-Traditionally speaking, the unity of marriage brings two individuals together to live together and share their lives with one another.
+In the institution of marriage, you vow to come together and “the two shall become one” – traditionally that is.
+At least in a perfect world, the unity of marriage brings two individuals together to live together and share their lives with one another.
 Financially speaking, one spouse’s finances become the other, and vice versa.
 Going by this theory, this couple will share one another’s income, they’ll also share in each other’s debt.
 This includes taxes.
 When you say for better or worse, it could be assumed that part of the worse side of the equation is that you’ll probably be sharing some debt from here on out.

 Sharing Your Spouse’s Debt